 An important development occurred in 2006 when the New Block was inaugurated and the library was transferred there in much larger premises.
 The library was built, organised, stocked and was up and running within three years.
 It could now house new periodical sections to which it has subscribed, the video and DVD section, and twenty computers all connected to the internet.
 A team of teacher librarians was trained by the Schools Library Service in order to run the library.
 In 2009 the Library of the Year award was presented to the Giovanni Curmi Higher Secondary School Library.
 The library premises host regular exhibitions of books as well as displays on special themes and talks by special speakers and experts who are occasionally invited by the subject departments.
 The computerisation of the collection catalogue and its enrolment in the Oliver online catalogue of the Malta Public Libraries system was completed in March 2010.
 In fact since our library was the most modern and recent in Malta, the Minister of Education Mrs D. Cristina inaugurated this national online catalogue system at the Higher Secondary School Library in 2009.

-In the summer of 2010 Mrs Miceli retired from service and Miss Mary Attard was appointed head of school.
 The scope of the present overview does not permit any detailed description of all activities that were held in the school throughout its first twenty-six years of existance.
 A mention must be made to the innumerable excursions and travel abroad including participation in student exchange programmes, exhibitions, sporting, religious, cultural, charitable and social activities in connection with the Christmas, Carnival and Graduation concerts and ceremonies.
 All the teaching and ancillary staff have dedicated their skills to provide a high quality education for past and present students, many of whom were highly successful in their further studies or their careers.
 This is partly explained by the teachers being highly qualified both academically and pedagogically, hence providing a perfect match for students who need individual support both in the content and the method of their learning process.
 The School has afforded a fertile training ground for the development of educational and professional skills.
 Students of the Higher Secondary have since graduated and become respectable professionals.
 Similarly the School's heads, assistant heads, heads of department, counsellors and teachers have often progressed greatly in their careers.
 Many members of staff include renowned actors, artists, authors, researchers and exponents in various fields of Maltese society.

 The Giovanni Curmi Higher Secondary School has given a significant contribution towards higher education in Malta for the past quarter century.
 It will continue to do so in future as long as this memorial history is appreciated, appraised and successfully extended.